Emerald Cut vs Radiant Cut Diamond: The Most Clear-Cut Distinction

 The radiant cut was created as a hybrid wherein the cut has many facets that have been designed in a manner to maximize the brilliance and beauty of the diamond.
 One of the sparkliest varieties in cuts for the diamond industry, the radiant cut diamond is made with a brilliant faceting pattern that is present in both the crown and pavilion of the gemstone.

-The emerald cut diamonds have a rectangular outline and the corners are cut in a particular manner.
+The emerald-cut diamonds have a rectangular outline and the corners are cut in a particular manner.
 Depending on the dimensions of the gem, the emerald-cut diamonds can be home to 50 to 58 step-cut facets.
 The step cuts are arranged parallelly and this leads to the creation of stunning flashes of light which in turn causes a “hall of mirrors” effect.
 This cut is known to be slightly more elegant than radiant cut diamonds and also exhibits a more sophisticated sparkle.

 Radiant Cut